alejandrog-gutierrez/FakestoreAPI_automated_testing_suite/README.md

 ---

+## Testing Approach

+Before writing any automated test, each endpoint was manually explored using Postman to understand the API's behavior, validate expected responses, and identify edge cases worth automating.
+This manual phase informed the test design decisions documented in the Key Decisions section.

+---

 ## Key Decisions

-- **Retrieval was the top priority** (`GET`) — ensuring the system returns valid, well-structured data is the foundation of the suite.
-Responses were strictly validated against the documented API contract: if the structure, fields, or data types didn't match what the API promises, the test fails.
+- **Retrieval was the top priority (`GET`)** — ensuring the system returns valid, well-structured data is the foundation of the suite.
+Manual exploration in Postman confirmed that response structure inconsistencies were the most frequent issue across endpoints, which reinforced this priority.
-- **Creation was equally prioritized** (`POST`) — the contract must be strict in both directions.
-The API should accept and reflect back data exactly as documented, no more, no less.
+- **Creation was equally prioritized (`POST`)** — the contract must be strict in both directions.
+Postman testing revealed early on that the API accepted malformed payloads without complaint, making input validation a key focus for this section.
 - **Update operations were included** (`PUT`) but with more flexibility, as behavior showed discrepancies during testing.
 See the Results section for details.
 - **Delete operations were tested with less rigor**, as the endpoint logic was straightforward — but it produced some of the most interesting and unexpected behaviors observed in the suite.
 See the Results section for details.